adamluckydo/ontology/3_Buddhism/Buddhism.md

 The first (and most important) piece of the puzzle comes from the phenomenology of suffering.
 What _is_ suffering made of?

-The Buddha realized that the feeling of suffering is the mental motion of "clinging".
+The Buddha realized that the feeling of suffering is literally the mental motion of "clinging".
 Our innate tendency to desire good feelings (craving) and avoid bad ones (aversion) manifests as a sub-second contraction in our minds that has the texture of suffering.
 This "clinging" contraction happens near-instantaneously after good or bad feelings, but is actually a separate phenomenon.

-The Buddha describes this pattern with an analogy of "two arrows".
+The Buddha described this pattern with an analogy of "two arrows".
 The first arrow is the initial appearance of the good or bad thing: Being struck by it is out of your control.
-The second arrow is the reactivity _to_ the phenomenon: The one you jam into yourself without even realizing you're doing it.
-And as it turns out, the emotion and story of the second arrow causes _way_ more suffering than the initial strike.
+The second arrow is the reactivity _to_ the good or bad thing: That arrow you jam into yourself without even realizing you're doing it.
+And as it turns out, the emotion and story of the second arrow causes _way_ more suffering than the first arrow ever could.
 This makes sense if you imagine something like working out -- The pain you feel during an intense workout would have you calling the emergency room if it happened while you were sitting quietly at home, but in the context of a workout it feels totally fine, even satisfying.
 Reacting according to the situation is expected (and usually a good thing), but the point remains that the first arrow doesn't necessitate the second.

 So to put it simply: Suffering is just clinging in response to phenomena.
 And the Buddha says that if we clear up our ignorance about the reality of phenomena, we won't cling at all.

 Now that leaves us with the question: What is this "true" nature of reality that us plebians are blind to?

-## Concept Time: The Theory of Buddhism
+## The Science of Buddhism

 Buddhism is a pretty intellectual endeavor; it really can't be avoided.
 I've tried my best to explain it below with plenty of analogies, but if abstract concepts aren't to your taste, feel free to skip ahead.